 In February, Santa Rosa declared itself an “Indivisible City” in a largely symbolic expression of support for undocumented immigrants.

-On Tuesday, the City Council will have the chance to back up those words with action when it considers a request to fund a newly formed legal defense program for immigrants living in Sonoma County.
+Today, the City Council will have the chance to back up those words with action when it considers a request to fund a newly formed legal defense program for immigrants living in Sonoma County.

 The city is being asked to contribute to the Sonoma County Secure Families Fund, established recently by the Community Foundation of Sonoma County to raise $2 million over the next three years.

 The money aims to provide legal support and education to some of the nearly 30,000 undocumented Sonoma County residents who are either facing deportation or dealing with housing or employment discrimination as a result of anti-immigrant programs, policies or rhetoric by federal officials.

 “We need to have a more robust legal defense program in the county that can meet the needs of this community,” said Bruce Goldstein, Sonoma County counsel.

 Earlier this year, the Sonoma County Board of Supervisors pledged $100,000 for each of the next three years toward the effort.
 The Community Foundation later pledged $25,000 and will manage what is known as the donor-advised fund.

 That means any organization that donates at least $100,000 will get a seat on the advisory board.

 At the moment, the steering committee is composed of Goldstein and Lisa Carreno, an attorney and regional director of 10,000 Degrees, a San Rafael-based nonprofit that provides scholarships to low-income students.

 Goldstein said he hopes Santa Rosa, where a large percentage of undocumented immigrants in the county live, will agree to match the county’s pledge of $100,000 a year.